ASKnetCommunity/ASKnet.Community/_hubs/koneta-hub.md

 layout: hub

 title: Koneta Hub
-subtitle: A youth-led organization that is focused on providing community-led solutions to the socio-economic issues affecting our society
+subtitle: Koneta Hub is a youth-led and centered organization in South Sudan focused on leveraging technology and digital skills education to empower the youth.
+We aim to spark and support innovative ideas and transformation in our nation through the power of innovation to the Sustainable Development Goals (SGDs).
 image: assets/img/hubs/10-koneta-hub-asknet-full.jpeg
-keyphrase: Seeks to impact the lives of people in South Sudan
+keyphrase: "**Mission:** Seeks to impact the lives of people in South Sudan \n \n**Vision:** To spark and support innovative ideas and transformation in our nation."
 location: Juba, South Sudan
 logo-file-name: 10-koneta-hub-logo.png
 social-media: